Jbays/js-basic-training/overview.md

 iFindMin(randoNumbos) //==> -7
 ```
 #### Description
-* For input, iFindMax takes an array
+* For input, iFindMax takes an array.
 * For output, iFindMax returns the lowest number in the array.

 #### 3. Write a function called "iLikeToAdd"